vidyaajay1/cnv_inferencer/README.md

 annotate_genomic_positions(adata):	Queries gene coordinates via MyGene.info and adds chromosome, start, end to adata.var \
 call_cnvs(adata, output_dir="files"):	Infers CNVs, saves heatmaps, CSVs, and updates `adata.obs["cnv_calls"]`

-## Sample Data

-If you’re testing with simulated CNVs, make sure `adata.var` contains gene IDs as gene_ids and that MyGene.info annotations can be fetched for those IDs. \
-The package expects a `.h5ad` file that has cell_type in `adata.obs` and gene_ids in `adata.var`.\
-Place your `.h5ad` test files here to run the CNV inference pipeline locally.

 ## What to look for in a good run of the package
 Some warnings will be displayed on a good run, they're harmless and help in detecting the status of the code and debugging.
 For reference, a normal run